 No transfers were made between the different levels of the fair value hierarchy during the first half of 2015.
-Regarding the financial assets classified as Level 3, they refer to venture capital investments which are measured using some inputs that are not observable on the market.
-These investments are held by the Group through CIR Ventures for investments in companies operating in the information technology sector (for a total of € 1,131 thousand), and the investment in Swiss Education Group AG (for a total of € 17,605 thousand).
+As regards the financial assets classified as Level 3, they are venture capital investments which are measured using some inputs that are not observable on the market.
+These investments are held by the Group through CIR Ventures for investments in companies operating in the information technology sector (for a total of $\notin$ 1,131 thousand), and the investment in Swiss Education Group AG (for a total of $\notin$ 17,605 thousand).